660 new electric buses to be deployed from end-2026: LTA

 There will be 300 new electric double-deck buses - LTA’s first large-scale purchase of the vehicle.

-SINGAPORE: The Land Transport Authority (LTA) said on Monday (Dec 15) it has purchased 660 new electric buses, which will be progressively deployed in Singapore from end-2026.
+SINGAPORE: The Land Transport Authority (LTA) said on Monday (Dec 15) that it has purchased 660 new electric buses, which will progressively be deployed for passenger service from end-2026.

 The new electric buses will replace diesel buses that are reaching the end of their statutory lifespan, LTA said in a news release.

-As part of Singapore’s push for a cleaner energy public bus fleet, LTA has awarded six contracts for the new electric buses, comprising 360 single-deck and 300 double-deck buses.
+Six contracts were awarded for the new electric buses, comprising 360 single-deck and 300 double-deck buses.

 “LTA is committed to having a 100 per cent cleaner energy bus fleet by 2040,” the authority said.